kj-omar/AirBnB_clone/README.md

 This is an updated version of the AirBnB_clone repository, with modifications and improvements made by Hafssa Elkoi and Mohamed Bel-assal.

 ## Initial Authors:
-- John Doe
+- Ezra Nobrega
-- Jane Smith
+- Justin Majetich

 <center> <h1>HBNB - The Console</h1> </center>